Entry-Level Job: Experience Required. Wait, What?

 A request for two years of experience doesn’t necessarily mean two years of paid employment.
 Volunteer work, classroom projects, and internships are three examples of commonly overlooked experience.
 You don’t have to receive a paycheck or a W-2 form to have learned valuable skills.
 For example, a senior design project can show your ability to use personal protective equipment, work in teams, use complex math, read schematics, use industry software, and work with a variety of tools.

-Volunteering as a tutor, raising funds for a nonprofit, helping maintain the grounds at your church, or creating costumes for a local theatre group all show skill development that can translate to the workplace.
+Volunteering as a tutor, raising funds for a nonprofit, helping maintain the grounds at your church, or creating costumes for a local theater group all show skill development that can translate to the workplace.
 Ask yourself what you already know, what you’ve accomplished and how it could be applied to a position.
 List it on your application or cover letter.
 It could make more of an impact than expected.

 2. Aptitude for learning counts, too